RTMecha/BetterLegacy/snapshots.md

 ## Changes
+## Example Companion
 - Completely overhauled Example.
 He is now a whole lot more advanced, customizable and a (hopefully) better assistant.
 He's grown up so much :3
+- Example now has a "module" system.
+This way each main section of Example can interact with each other and should work fine if a module was changed / customized.
+- Example remembers things now.

 ### Interfaces
 - Moved the Profile menu and Tests menu to a new "Extras" menu on the main menu.